pmndrs/react-three-fiber/readme.md

 Additionally there's a special `onUpdate` that is called every time the object is updated with fresh props (as well as when it's first being created).

+The event data you receive contains the browser event as well as the Threejs event data (object, point, distance, etc) all merged into one object.

 ```jsx
 <mesh
   onClick={e => console.log('click')}